dmmlynarczyk/learn/azure/notes/05_monitor-and-maintain-azure-resources.md

 ### Recovery Services Vault

 - **Recovery Services Vault**: an entity that stores the backups and recovery points created over time *for a particular Region only*.
-  - The data is typically copies of data, or configuration information for viertul machines (VMs), workloads, servers, or workstations.
+  - The data is typically copies of data, or configuration information for virtual machines (VMs), workloads, servers, or workstations.
   - You can use Recovery Services vaults to hold backup data for various Azure services, and they make it easy to organize your backup data while minimizing management overhead.
 > [!NOTE]
 > You can only backup data sources or VMs that are in the same region as the Recovery Services vault.
 You can back up VMs that have different resource groups or OS's as long as they are in the same region as the vault.